-Being based on the same technology, white label and self serve demand-side platforms uniquely define the client's role in their ecosystem.
+Being based on the same technology, white-label and self-serve demand-side platforms uniquely define the client's role in their ecosystem.
 The two platforms are best suited to distinct categories of advertisers and have their flaws and virtues.
-Still, the white label DSP solution ensures you an overall stronger position on the global ad marketplace, yet it turns out to be more costly for smaller advertisers.

 “Self-serve” in this tandem means that you don't involve any third-party professionals to take care of your campaigns.
 Instead, you trade ads and optimize campaigns on your own, utilizing the merits of transparency and control.

 Signing up for a self-service DSP is the easiest way to start trading ads programmatically.
 All you need to do is to make a deposit, upload your creative, adjust settings, and set your campaign off.

 A white-label DSP's setup is simple as well, but not as straightforward as in the case of a self-serve solution.
 “White label” means you buy/subscribe to a blank yet ready-to-use platform that you “paint” the way you want.

 Compared to a self-serve, the platform gives more independence with its features and customization.